Originally posted Feb. 9, 2019 on Zoot580.blogspot.com

 Bring them to the melting pot, pour them in and stir.
 Stir!
 STIR!!

 And after you do, take a drink from this pot, savoring the flavor, respecting all of the contributions of all nations.
 Appreciating each other’s differences and how we weave them into the fabric of the growth of our nation are the real way you “Make America Great Again”.
+In fact, you’ll be making America TRULY great for the first time.
 Learn to love one-another and respect who they are.
 Be pro-black, without being anti-white (and vice-versa).
 Supremacy does NOT exist, where the children of God are concerned.
 Don’t allow anyone to disrespect you or what you believe in.

 And please.
 Dear God, PLEASE.
 Don’t ever deny, reject or insult your own kind.